 - Enter your domain name.

 dreamhosters.com subdomains cannot be added to DreamPress.
-If you need to create a temporary domain, use a dream.press domain instead.
-View the following article for deatils:
+If you do not wish to add your current domain to DreamPress, you can still create a temporary domain using a dream.press domain instead.
+View the following article for details:

 - Select a payment plan you'd like to use.

 - Select the amount of storage your sites requires.

 - A success message displays on the DreamPress dashboard page.